38 Fat-Burning Foods to Help You Lose Weight

 Secret fat burner: Cocoa

 Some fat-burning foods can be downright indulgent.
 “Dark chocolate definitely has some health perks,” says Cassetty.
 “It relaxes your blood vessels and allows blood to flow more freely.
 And it’s such a satisfying treat, it can help people control their craving for other sweets.”
 Studies have shown that cocoa may have direct benefits for weight loss, too.
 For instance, one study found that cocoa may inhibit some digestive enzymes, reducing the absorption of calories.
 But the danger of indulgence is overindulgence; Cassetty warns that dark chocolate’s health benefits are best enjoyed in small doses.
 Try one small square after dinner as an end-of-day treat.
+Don’t miss this easy change that helps you burn fat faster.

 Secret fat burner: Betaine